-We haven’t reached that point with Built Bars [affiliate].
+We haven’t reached that point with Built Bars.
 Seriously, the double chocolate mousse bar is fantastic.

 In the colder weather, this is the fantastic look you might sport for your winter hiking adventures.

 Be sure to check the weather before you leave for your hikes, but even then, it is a good idea to be prepared.
-Consider packing an extra Puffy Jacket [affiliate] in the cooler months.
+Consider packing an extra Puffy Jacket in the coldest months.

 - Layer your clothing

 - Invest in quality clothing and shoes

 Winter Hiking Tips: Cold Weather Hiking Gear